Mohit-Jakhar/web-vapt-cookbook/2. Scanning and Enumeration/overview.md

 | **Nuclei**      | Scans for known CVEs and misconfigurations using templates | Enables fast, automated vulnerability assessment with real-time CVE checks              |
 | **Nikto**       | Detects outdated software and insecure server settings     | Good for baseline server misconfigurations and weak SSL/TLS setups                      |
 | **WhatWeb**     | Fingerprints technologies used by the application          | Helps prioritize based on known-vulnerable tech like outdated CMS, PHP versions         |

+For tools installation and usage, refer to the Installation.md